-His research focuses on the datafication and hybridization of digital journalism, media accountability and transparency, as well as on governance and ethics in digital journalism.
-His research so far has resulted in more than 40 peer-reviewed publications, including 20 journal articles and 25 book chapters, and two books with top publishers.
-He has given several invited talks at conferences, workshops and research seminars, including keynotes on the future of journalism for the Swiss Federal Media Commission in Bellinzona, the Forum Alpbach Talks at Schloss Belvedere in Vienna, and the British-Swiss Chamber of Commerce in Zurich.
+His research focuses on automated journalism and AI, the datafication and hybridization of digital journalism, as well as on media accountability and transparency.
+His research so far has resulted in more than 50 peer-reviewed publications, including 25 journal articles and more than 25 book chapters, and two books with top publishers.
+He has given several invited talks at conferences, workshops, and research seminars, including keynotes on the future of journalism for the Swiss Federal Media Commission in Bellinzona, the Forum Alpbach Talks at Schloss Belvedere in Vienna.

 He is a co-founder of the European Journalism Observatory (EJO) in 2004 at USI.
 He brought the UK node of the EJO to City, University of London, where he acted as director from 2020 until he left for USI.
 Prof Porlezza has also been working as a freelance journalist for various German and Italian-language newspapers and specialized magazines such as the Neue Zürcher Zeitung or the Corriere del Ticino.
 He is currently a Board member of the Swiss Association of Communications and Media Research SACM and, in the past, he was also Co-Chair of the Journalism Studies Section in the same association.
 Additionally, he is a member of the Advisory Board of the Austrian National Study of Journalists as well as the international Network Innovamedia for innovation in journalism.
 He has featured on the Swiss Public Service Broadcaster SRG SSR, Poynter, the Neue Zürcher Zeitung, Tages-Anzeiger, Corriere del Ticino, 20 Minuti and other news media outlets.